pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli instance invokemethod [COMMAND-OPTIONS] name name
+    Usage: pywbemcli instance invokemethod [COMMAND-OPTIONS] INSTANCENAME
+                                           METHODNAME

-      Invoke the method defined by instancename and methodname with parameters.
+      Invoke the method defined by INSTANCENAME and METHODNAME with parameters.

       This issues an instance level invokemethod request and displays the results.